drransom/ChangeMachine/README.md

 I decided to make the UI a simple web page so that I would have something the employer could easily interact with.
 I set up a three-object schema: one controller object that created views and calculated the change, and one for the input form and one for the answer display.
-Since this is a small app that exists only for demonstration purposes, I took the quick and dirty approach of directly editing `Element.innerHTML` to move elements on and off the page.

 The API for the core function, `ChangeMachine#calculateChange`, is not tied to any particular object and is UI-agnostic.